 You probably mistakenly think you need to order an RFID tap n pay membership card for every single charging network.

-All I needed to do before my trip was save the full length Evie Pass unique card number (look at the back corner of the card) in the Chargefox app under My profile -> RFID Cards -> Add cards.
+All I needed to do before my trip was save the full length Evie Pass unique card number (look at the back corner of the card) in the Chargefox app under My profile -> RFID Cards -> Add card.

 Once I connected the car and tapped the EVIE Pass at Euroa charging went as normal.